Pricing

 Viewers typically see the current problem in black-and-white, yet the new solution in vibrant color.

 I call it contrast fluency.
-Your brain misattributes these visual distinctions to abstract distinctions: Hmm, something seems different.
+Visual differences feel like semantic differences: Hmm, something feels different.
 This product must make a big difference.

 • Coulter, K. S., & Coulter, R. A. (2005).
 Size does matter: The effects of magnitude representation congruency on price perceptions and purchase likelihood.
 Journal of Consumer Psychology, 15(1), 64-76.